-If a client decides to self-discharge from residential treatment, staff will contact (as consent permits) caregivers and other key stakeholders in a timely manner so to facilitate a safe and smooth transition.
+If a client decides to self-discharge from live-in treatment, staff will contact (as consent permits) caregivers and other key stakeholders in a timely manner so to facilitate a safe and smooth transition.
 Clients who self-discharge will also receive Assertive Continuing Care programming for up to a 3-month period following their discharge.

 Youth clients are continuously supervised and clinical staff members have been trained to effectively cope with problematic behaviours that may arise, intervening prior to them posing any significant threat.